MedPrax Market

 These drills are used in neurosurgery for burr hole placement, craniotomy and craniectomy preparation, and access to intracranial structures.
 They support procedures in operating rooms, trauma surgery, spine surgery, and neurocritical care settings where precise bone penetration is required.
 The instruments are also used in skull base surgery, ventricular access preparation, and other cranial procedures that demand controlled drilling near sensitive tissue.
 Neurosurgeons, orthopedic spine teams, and surgical departments use them for bone opening and contouring tasks.

-Recommended Settings and Environments
+Recommended Settings

 These drills are suited to tertiary hospitals, neurosurgical centers, trauma units, and spine surgery departments that perform cranial and spinal procedures.
 They are also useful in high-volume operating theaters, teaching hospitals, and specialty clinics that manage complex head and spine cases.
 Facilities with dedicated neurosurgery, orthopedic spine, and emergency surgical services use them for routine and urgent bone access procedures.